Babaker Zebari: Career

-After graduating, as top of his class, Babakir was appointed to Commander-in-Chief of Iraqi Air Defense and was deployed near the border with Jordan during the Iraqi- Israel conflict.
-Through his leadership capabilities and technical “know-how” he quickly raised in the military ranks.

-Due to the efforts of the new Arabic Socialist Party, Ba'ath Party under the Regime of Saddam Hussein, to cleanse the Kurdish people.
-Babakir, who himself is Kurdish and a member of the Kurdistan Democratic Party (KDP), left the Iraqi military and joined Mulla Mustafa Barzani and his revolution in efforts to stop the ethnic cleansing of the Kurdish people, in 1973.
+Zebari initially served in the Iraqi Army, but in 1973, left the Iraqi military and joined Mustafa Barzani Rebels.

-Appointed to deputy commander, of the Kurdish forces and under the leadership of Mulla Mustafa Barzani, he fought alongside the Peshmerga (Kurdish military forces) against the Baath Party and Saddam Hussein.
-Their main goal was to protect, the now known Kurdistan Region of Iraq (KRG), the Kurdish people and their rights.
+Appointed to deputy commander, of the Kurdish forces and under the leadership of Mustafa Barzani, he fought with the Peshmerga (Kurdish military forces) against the Iraq Government under Saddam Hussain.
 In 1975 he was assigned as the highest-ranking commander of the Kurdish Air Defense Brigade in Amedi.

-After the Algier agreement and the defeat of the Kurdish forces General Babakir and his family joined Mulla Mustafa Barzani and moved to the Kurdish populated territories of Iran.
-In 1979, Babakir came back to the Kurdish territories of Iraq, alongside Mulla Mustafa Barzani and joined the rebirth of the Kurdish uprising.
+After the Algier agreement and the defeat of the Kurdish forces, Babakir Zebari and his family joined Mustafa Barzani and moved to the Kurdish populated territories of Iran.
+In 1979, Babakir came back to the Kurdish territories of Iraq, alongside Mustafa Barzani and joined the Kurdish uprising.
 In which he served as deputy commander of the Kurdish Military Forces.

 In 1989, Babakir became a member of the Central Committee of the KDP.

 In-between 1980 and 1991 he was the deputy commander of the Military forces in Schaichān and Akrê.

 In 1991 in he was the deputy commander for the regions of Duhok and Mosul and again lead the Kurdish Uprising against the Saddam Hussein Regime after the second Golf- War.